AdobeDocs/journey-optimizer-learn.en/help/use-cases/abandoned-shopping-cart.md

 ---
 title: Use Case Playbook - Abandoned shopping cart
-description: Learn how to quickly implement the abandoned shopping cart use case, using the Playbook feature in Adobe Journey Optimizer (AJO).
+description: Learn how to implement the abandoned shopping cart use case, using the Playbook feature in Adobe Journey Optimizer (AJO).
 feature: Journeys, Use Cases
 role: User
 level: Beginner